xiaoyezao/Asteraceae-synteny-phylogenomics/README.md

 <img width="743" alt="Screenshot 2025-01-14 at 21 41 59" src="https://github.com/user-attachments/assets/b35bc922-0a56-41d3-b7f3-d93d1c773560" />

 ## Introduction
-A pipeline for Asteraceae synteny phylogenomic analysis
+A pipeline for Asteraceae synteny-phylogenomic analysis
 >
-The objective of this pipeline is to apply the synteny-phylogenomic framework built in our xx paper to study Asteraceae genome evolution in context of ancient genome triplication
+The objective of this pipeline is to apply the synteny-phylogenomic framework built in our [paper](https://www.biorxiv.org/content/10.1101/2025.01.08.631874v1) to study Asteraceae genome evolution in context of ancient genome triplication.
 >
-1. we use Genespace or Mcscan to map genomes onto the 15*3 Asteraceae Genome Blocks (AGB), from which we obtained syntenic genes as anchors
+1. we use Genespace or Mcscan to map genomes onto the 15*3 Asteraceae Genome Blocks (AGB) that generated based on the comparasion of an diploid outgroup and the paleohexaploid ingroup, from which we obtained syntenic genes as anchors
-2. We use the syntenic genes as anchors and drimm-synteny to scan the genomes to identify conserved synteny segments
+2. we use the anchors and drimm-synteny to scan the genomes to identify conserved synteny segments
-3. Using the conserved synteny segments, we can represent any Asteraceae genomes using the 15*3 AGB system
+3. with the synteny segments recovered, we can represent any Asteraceae genomes using the 15*3 AGB system
-4. We can characterize the genome rearrangements from AGBs to focal Asteraceae genomes, and any other genome pairs as well
+4. we can characterize the genome rearrangements from AGBs to focal Asteraceae genomes, and any other genome pairs as well
 5. we can quantify the gene fractionation in subgenomes

 ## Installation and Dependencies